 The German league has obviously benefited from hosting the 2006 World Cup.
-Some of the stadiums were renovated for the mega sporting event but this renovation didn’t involve much changes in capacity.
+Some of the stadiums were renovated for the mega sporting event but this renovation didn’t involve many changes in capacity.
+Whilst there were many improvements made during this process (with some workers using https://tradefixdirect.com/ tools and equipment), the number of fans in one place was not the primary consideration.
 Many of the stadiums were already capable of accommodating huge crowds.
 Fortunda Dusseldorf’s LTU Arena (now known as Esprit Arena due to naming rights change) was not selected as a venue despite having a capacity of over 50,000.
 Getting a maximum capacity is important to fully utilise a stadium with huge capacity.

 As you can see from the data given above, Dortmund has the highest average attendance for any professional football club in the world.
 What is more telling though is the fact that out of the 10 teams with the highest average attendance, 6 of those clubs are from the Bundesliga (marked in graph).
 Its no surprise then that the atmosphere in the stadiums is electrifying.
 There is encouragement for the fans to go to the stadiums and play as big a part as possible.

-Loud chants, traditional songs, synchronised moves, bouncing fans, banners, flags, flares and more, has made the fan culture impressive and has forced the footballing world to stop and take notice.
+Loud chants, traditional songs, synchronised moves, bouncing fans, banners, flags that can be waved in the crowd, as well as flags that can be blown in the wind with the help of these steel flagpole for sale that can be seen around the outskirts of the stadium, lighting flares and more, has made the fan culture impressive and has forced the footballing world to stop and take notice.

 So we’ve seen in the previous part the financial stability of the Bundesliga model, we’ve seen how it is the most efficient in terms of revenue and we’ve seen here how the Bundesliga is dominating the footballing world with its attendance records.
 Now another remarkable fact about the Bundesliga is its unbelievably low ticket prices, that puts the rest of Europe to shame.
 Fans are guaranteed value for money.